prettier/prettier/docs/plugins.md

 ## Developing Plugins

-Prettier plugins are regular JavaScript modules with five exports:
+Prettier plugins are regular JavaScript modules with the following five exports or default export with the following properties:

 - `languages`
 - `parsers`